-((And indeed We created man (Adam) out of an extract of clay (water and earth).
-Thereafter We made him (the offspring of Adam) as a Nutfah (mixed drops of the male and female sexual discharge) (and lodged it) in a safe lodging (womb of the woman).
-Then We made the Nutfah into a clot (a piece of thick coagulated blood), then We made the clot into a little lump of flesh, then We made out of that lump of flesh bones, then We clothed the bones with flesh, and then We brought it forth as another creation.
+Kaže Allah And indeed We created man out of an extract of clay.
+Thereafter We made him as mixed drops (of the male and female sexual discharge) and lodged it in a safe lodging.
+Then We made the mixed drops of fluid into a clot, then We made the clot into a little lump of flesh, then We made out of that lump of flesh bones, then We clothed the bones with flesh, and then We brought it forth as another creation.
 So blessed be Allah, the Best of creators.
 After that, surely, you will die.
-Then [again], surely, you will be resurrected on the Day of Resurrection.))
+Then [again], surely, you will be resurrected on the Day of Resurrection.
 (23:12-14)

 The stages a human passes through are:

-((Indeed, We created man from a sperm-drop mixture that We may try him; and We made him hearing and seeing.))
-(76:2)
+Indeed, we created man from a fluid mixture that We may try him, and We made him hearing and seeing (76:2)